gunturwsn/go-movies/readme.md

 <h2>Go-Movies</h2>

-This is a Golang CRUD project with a movie as the object sourced from freeCodeCamp.
+This is a Golang CRUD project with a movie as the object.

 To run it, you can build <pre>go build</pre>
 or running